-Non-Employee Director Compensation for 2019
+Non-Employee Director Compensation for 2020

-The current compensation program for the Company's non-employee directors is designed to pay directors for work required for a company of Miller Industries' size and scope and to align the director's interests with the long-term interests of Company shareholders.
+The current compensation program for the Company's non-employee directors is designed to pay directors for work required for a company of Miller Industries' size and scope and to align the director's interests with the longterm interests of Company shareholders.
 In early 2017, the Board of Directors reviewed reports and surveys of BDO USA, LLP, FW Cook, Steven Hall & Partners and the National Association of Corporate Directors in collaboration with Pearl Meyer, in each case focusing on director compensation and pay practices for the Company's peer groups against which the Company benchmarks its executive compensation program.
 None of the reports, surveys or information considered by the Board of Directors in early 2017 was customized for the Company.
-As a result of this review, the Board of Directors decided to increase the annual cash and equity compensation of non-employee directors beginning in 2017 from \$32,000 to \$50,000 each, to eliminate fees for regular meetings of the Audit, Compensation and Nominating Committees while retaining the \$3,000 fee per quarterly Board meeting, and to reevaluate the non-employee director compensation program again in 2021.
+As a result of this review, the Board of Directors decided to increase the annual cash and equity compensation of non-employee directors beginning in 2017 from \$32,000 to \$50,000 each, to eliminate fees for regular meetings of the Audit, Compensation and Nominating Committees while retaining the \$3,000 fee per Board meeting.